 Where do progress reports fit in?

 Progress reports assess how students are operating in the learning zone.
-Progress reports assess student’s learning behaviours, not their learning outcomes.
-Progress reports give systematic feedback on learning behaviours.
+Progress reports assess student’s learning behaviors, not their learning outcomes.
+Progress reports give systematic feedback on learning behaviors.